Oakland's Capital Improvement Program (CIP)

 It's important to highlight that capital projects differ from maintenance projects, which are not within the CIP.
 Maintenance projects are typically smaller in scale/cost and refer to more urgent short-term repairs to ensure vital city assets remain operational.
 For urgent maintenance requests (e.g., potholes, graffiti removal, etc.), you can navigate to the City's Oak 311 service, which handles these more routine fixes.
 Please be advised that Oak 311 receives hundreds of requests and may not be able to respond to your concern immediately.

-This table differentiates between capital projects and maintenance, providing more detail on what to consider before submitting a project to the CIP.
-Use the City's Oak 311 service when submitting any maintenance issues.
+This table differentiates between capital projects and maintenance.
+Use the City's Oak 311 service to report maintenance needs.

-This table differentiates between capital projects and maintenance, providing more detail on what to consider before submitting a project to the CIP.
-Use the City's Oak 311 service when submitting any maintenance issues.
+This table differentiates between capital projects and maintenance.
+Use the City's Oak 311 service to report maintenance needs.

 How a Capital Project is Formed